sandiego-ember/ember-cli-101/outline.md

 });
 ```

 That looks like a lot!
-First is the import statement.
-This is how, using ES6 module syntax, we can import the parts of the `ember-qunit` package we need for our test.
+First is the `import` statement.
+This imports the `ember-qunit` package we need for writing our test.

 The first section you see, `moduleForModel`, is where any necessary loading for the model testing will be done.
-Each test is contained to itself, so if a certain model has a dependency on another model through a relationship, for example, we would need to define it here.
-This is not the case for our application so ours can stay empty.
+Each test is self-contained, so any dependencies (for example if one model depends on another) must be defined here.
+We don't need to worry about this for our simple blog post model.

-The following section you see, `test` is how we define a single test.
+The next section, `test`, shows how we define an individual test.
 One test can have many assertions but should test only one thing.
-The generator created a default test for us that asserts the model exists.
+The generator created a default test which asserts that our model exists.

 Since we have about as much as we can test in here already for our small model, let's make sure the tests pass by running `ember test`.